Astig-1982/The-Exoplanet-Project/README.md

 ### Calculating the user's weight on each exoplanet:

 * I have tested multiple times this function by entering different values and manually checking the outcome with a calculator.
 I have also tested this function when calculating the user's weight on the exoplanets inserted manually by her/him.
 All the tests have passed succesfuly and the function works as intended.

+## Overall:

+### Responsivness:

+I knew that the project needed to be fully responsive on all types of screen, especially mobile friendly.
+In order to accomplish this requirement I used Bootstrap as HTML framework.
+I've carried the testing using dev-tools throughout and a final test after the completion.

+### Result:

+The app is fully responsive as expected, all elements and content fit within their boundaries and are easy to see on any device.